open-telemetry/opentelemetry-specification/specification/profiles/mappings.md

 TRUNC(SHA256(first4k, last4k, fileLen))

-where `TRUNC` returns the first 16bytes of the input, `fileLen` is the 8byte big-endian serialization of the file length and `first4k`, `last4k` are the first and last 4096 bytes of the file (may overlap).
+where `TRUNC` returns the first 16bytes of the resulting digest, input to `SHA256` is passed left to right, `first4k`, `last4k` are the first and last 4096 bytes of the file (may overlap) and `fileLen` is the 8byte big-endian serialization of the file length.